 Equipment for determination of the crystal structure of crystalline materials.

-We also have access to all the “conventional” chemical analysis, which our chemical department offers.
-That way we can carry out further analysis in connection with advanced characterisation of various material.
+We also have access to all the “conventional” chemical analyses, so we can carry out further analysis in connection with advanced characterisation of various material.

 Surface characterisation